Aider-AI/aider/README.md

 # aider is GPT-4 powered coding in your terminal

 `aider` is a command-line chat tool that allows you to write and edit code with GPT-4 in the terminal.
-Ask GPT for features, improvements, or bug fixes and `aider` will apply the suggested changes to your source files.
-Each change is automatically committed to git with a descriptive commit message.
+You can ask GPT to help you start a new project, or to edit and improve your existing code.  `aider` is especially useful working with code in a git repo as it will automatically commit each code change with a descriptive commit message.

 ![aider screenshot](screenshot.gif)